Koredotcom/docs/docs/xo/apis/bot-publish-status.md

 !!! note
-    The possible values for the ‘status’ field are – SUCCESSFUL, FAILED or INPROGRESS.
+    The possible values for the ‘status’ field in the response are – SUCCESSFUL, FAILED or INPROGRESS.